launchql/libpg-query-node/PUBLISH.md

 ### Build Process
 The simplified parser package:
 1. Copies WASM files from the `versions/*/wasm/` directories
+2. Copies TypeScript type definitions from the `types/*/dist/` directories
+3. Updates import paths to use local types instead of `@pgsql/types`
-2. Generates index files from templates based on the build configuration
+4. Generates index files from templates based on the build configuration
-3. Creates version-specific export files
+5. Creates version-specific export files
-4. Creates a `build-info.json` file documenting what was included
+6. Creates a `build-info.json` file documenting what was included

 The templates automatically adjust to include only the versions specified in the build configuration, ensuring proper TypeScript types and runtime validation.
+The package is completely self-contained with all necessary types bundled.

 **Note**: Build scripts use `cross-env` for Windows compatibility.